 Today, Terminal 2 at Roissy airport counts for 6 terminals : A, C, E to the south and B, D, F to the north served by free bus-shuttles.
 These terminals, or modules, are separated by a highway and parking lots.
 A boarding satellite is connected to terminal A with a footbridge, two others (S3 and S4) are connected to terminals E and F. Between terminals C and D and terminals E and F, you can find the station Aéroport Charles-de-Gaulle 2 TGV and the RER B line to Paris.

 Terminal 2 includes many services such as shops, bars and restaurants.
-A museum is located in terminal 2.
+A museum is located in terminal 2 and you'll also find exhibitions such as "1900 La Belle Epoque" or "Student's views on the city of lights".
 Check here for all practical information, plans and access to Terminal 2 as well as accommodation information to find a room next to Terminal 2.

 In 1982, François Mitterrand inaugurated the 2nd terminal (A and B) in Roissy airport which was completely dedicated to the Air France Company.
 Terminal 2B was built first.
 Its narrow long shape was totally adapted to its function : receiving passagers quickly on short-haul flights.
 Terminal 2A, designed to take travelers on long-hauls flight, is larger so as to house the control zone.
 Both were singled out at that time due to the fact that departures and arrivals took place in the same terminal.

 In 1989-1993, terminals 2D and 2C came to complete CDG2.
 T2D is dedicated to medium-haul flights.
 Terminal T9, futur CDG3 for charter flights, opened in 1991.